qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. index:: Color picker

-Another option is to use the |colorPicker| :sup:`color picker` which allows you to sample a color from under your mouse cursor at any part of QGIS or even from another application: press the space bar while the tab is active, move the mouse over the desired color and click on it or press again the space bar.
+Another option is to use the |colorPicker| :sup:`Color picker` which allows you to sample a color from under your mouse cursor at any part of QGIS or even from another application: press the space bar while the tab is active, move the mouse over the desired color and click on it or press again the space bar.
 You